Tar Heal Paws IconTar Heal Paws

 • Do not feed your dog a raw diet.

-1. Register with a pet therapy organization from the list provided and show proof of registration.
+1. Register with a pet therapy organization from the list above.
 These organizations can also help you determine if you and your pup would make a good therapy team.

-2. After training and registration, submit a Tar Heal Paws Application.
+2. After registration, submit a Tar Heal Paws Application.

-• We cannot process your application until you have been evaluated by a pet therapy organization.
+• We cannot process your application until you have been evaluated and registered with an approved pet therapy organization.

-5. Complete the UNC Tar Heal Paws Immunization Form for your pup.
+4. Complete the UNC Tar Heal Paws Immunization Form for your pup and send with your pet therapy registration to the address listed on the auto-reply.

-7. Volunteer dress code is a short or long sleeved white, light blue or navy polo for the handler and a Tar Heal Paws bandana for your pup.
+6. Volunteer dress code is a short or long sleeved white, light blue or navy polo supplied by the handler and a Tar Heal Paws bandana for your pup.

 Apply Today